andrewmoles2/r-pre-sessional/r-pre-sessional.html.md

 1)  On the top navigation bar on your Mac, click on the apple icon
 2)  From the drop down menu, select *About This Mac*
 3)  In *Overview* you will find the information about your Mac.
 If you have an *Intel Mac*, you will see the processor row, which has information that includes *Intel*.
-If you have an M1 or M2 Mac, you will see chip and M1/M2 in the *Overview* with something like *Chip Apple M1*
+If you have an M-Series Mac (M1, M2, M3, M4 etc. chips), you will see chip and M1/M2/M3/M4 in the *Overview* with something like *Chip Apple M1*

 ![](images/mac_pros1.png){width="49%"} ![](images/mac_pros2.png){width="49%"}

-#### M1 or M2 Mac
+#### M-Series Mac (M1, M2, M3, M4 etc. chips)

 -   To install R, you need to download the installer from the [R website](https://cloud.r-project.org/bin/macosx/){target="_blank"}

--   If you have a *M1 Mac* you will need click on the link the contains **arm64** to download R. It will look something like `R-4.3.1-arm64.pkg`
+-   If you have a *M1 Mac* you will need click on the link the contains **arm64** to download R. It will look something like `R-4.4.1-arm64.pkg`

 -   Once downloaded, open the `.pkg` file and follow the installation instructions